 The MVP is… in the game

-Josh Allen made history as the first Buffalo Bills player to grace the cover of EA Sports’ Madden NFL 24 video game, a testament to his rise as one of the NFL’s elite quarterbacks.
+The Beast, a fan-favorite nickname for Allen, made history as the first Buffalo Bills player to grace the cover of EA Sports’ Madden NFL 24 video game, a testament to his rise as one of the NFL’s elite quarterbacks.

 Photo credit: EA Sports